Malicious npm Packages Target Schedaero via Dependency Confusion

 req.end();

-The Domain https://edrxkprbcqxvbhveoqmmpxavp9wwhkqy4.gjq.io/ is identified as malicious by multiple vendors.
+The domain https://edrxkprbcqxvbhveoqmmpxavp9wwhkqy4.gjq.io/ is identified as malicious by multiple vendors.

 Schedaero virustotal analysis